dawnex3/SIGMOD2025Contest-Kirara/README.md

 * The hash table is made up of multiple hash chains.
 Each chain holds key-value pairs with the same hash.
 To quickly check whether a chain might contain a given key, the first 16 bits of the chain's head pointer are repurposed as a mini Bloom filter.

 * To prevent concurrency issues, memory for key-value pairs is allocated outside the hash table.
 Once the construction is done, all entries are inserted into the table using lock-free CAS (Compare-And-Swap) operations.

-### Operator Execution

-* Operators follow a pull-based execution model: each operator actively pulls data from its upstream operator until there’s nothing left to process.

-* The `Scan` operator reads data in batches.
-To avoid conflicts between threads, each thread reserves a specific data batch in advance and pulls data from that batch during execution.

-* The system uses late materialization: instead of copying data, `Scan` passes references upward in the operator tree to reduce memory usage and improve performance.

 ### Caching Execution Results of Repeated Subtrees